sunfounder/engineering-lab-kit/docs/source/18_on_off_deak_lamp.rst

    :header-rows: 1

    * - State
-     - Connection at COM terminal
+     - NO OR NC connected to the COM terminal?
    * - Default
      - *NC*
    * - S pin High